teron131/better-youtube-caption/README.md

    - [OpenRouter API](https://openrouter.ai/) - For AI-powered caption refinement

 2. **Configure the Extension**:
-   - Click the extension icon in your Chrome toolbar
+   - Click the extension icon in your Chrome toolbar to open the Side Panel
    - Go to **Settings** tab
    - Enter your Scrape Creators API key (required)
    - Enter your OpenRouter API key (required for refinement and summarization)